servalproject/batphone/doc/Sensor-Logging-Demo.md

 central collection point, from which they can be collated and analysed.
-The transmission does not require continuous Internet connection, so subjects are free to roam throughout the day, as long as they spend a few minutes each day within range of a WiFi access point or of another device participating in the study.
+The transmission does not require continuous Internet connection, so subjects are free to roam throughout the day, as long as they spend a few minutes each day within range of a WiFi access point.

 Each subject carries an Android phone with two apps installed: